SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 **NOTE: Because we have not covered authentication yet, you can hardcode it with a variable.**

-Logged out users see the Login and the Register buttons or links.
+Logged out users see the Log-in and the Register buttons or links.

 [/slide]